-Can you imagine what it would be like to pursue a career in psychology without a built-in quality-control process?
+Can you imagine what it would be like to pursue a career as a psychologist without a built-in quality-control process?
 It would be pretty challenging and confusing.
 You could compare the idea to the Wild West—basically, anything goes.
 In such a difficult situation, graduate students in psychology would have little to go on in choosing training programs.

 There would be no guarantee that completing your program would lead to your desired outcome: licensure and a rewarding career in clinical psychology, or any carreer within the psychology field.
 Thanks to the American Psychological Association (APA), there is an established vetting system called accreditation.
 This helps you make informed decisions about higher education in psychology.